Gifted Education / PACE

 If you are new to the district, and your student is not entering kindergarten, please contact the campus gifted specialist upon enrollment for assessment deadlines and details.

 If you prefer a hard copy of the referral, please contact the campus of enrollment.

 May students transfer into PACE from another school district?

 Public school gifted education programs are designed around the local student population.
 Consequently, there are no specific national or state test scores that readily indicate the need for advanced services between school districts.
-However, based upon a school district's local norm, the concept of two standard deviations above the norm tends to be the prevalent philosophy behind gifted educational services, so as the local norm changes, so would the second standard deviation.
+However, based upon a school district's local norm, the concept of two standard deviations above the norm tends to be the prevalent philosophy behind gifted educational services; as the local norm changes, so would the second standard deviation.
 All decisions regarding PACE participation are made at the campus level.